-Edited by Deborah Verdoorn Anderson and Eric Braun Visual identity design by Tilka Design Design by Katrin Loss, Tilka Design, and activity page design by J Campbell, ArtVille Illustrations by Brie Spangler
+Edited by Deborah Verdoorn Anderson and Meg Bratsch Visual identity design by Tilka Design Design by Tilka Design, and activity page design by J Campbell, ArtVille Illustrations by Brie Spangler

-$10 \ 9 \ 8 \ 7 \ 6 \ 5 \ 4 \ 3 \ 2 \ 1$ Printed in the United States of America
+10 9 8 7 6 5 4 3 2 1 Printed in the United States of America

-Free Spirit Publishing Inc. Minneapolis, MN (612) 338-2068 help4kids@freespirit.com www.freespirit.com
+Free Spirit Publishing Inc.

-Printed on recycled paper including 30%
+Minneapolis, MN (612) 338-2068 help4kids@freespirit.com www.freespirit.com consumer waste.
+At Free Spirit it's our goal to nurture not only children, but nature too!

-As a member of the Green Press Initiative, Free Spirit Publishing is committed to the three Rs: Reduce, Reuse, Recycle.
-Whenever possible, we print our books on recycled paper containing a minimum of 30% postconsumer waste.
-At Free
+Printed on recycled paper including 30% post-consumer waste As a member of the Green Press Initiative, Free Spirit Publishing is committed to the three Rs: Reduce, Reuse, Recycle.
+Whenever possible, we print our books on recycled paper containing a minimum of 30% post-